 Getting around Dublin by train

-Trains are very fast and pleasant, but do not reach all destinations.
+Trains are very fast and pleasant, but they do not reach all destinations.
 If the places you want to visit can be reached by train (or at least part of the way), don't hesitate for a second!
 Trains should be booked in advance, especially during peak periods.

 Getting around Dublin by car